EcoLogic’s team at an all-staff retreat in Guatemala in January 2016.

 Josh helps to coordinate EcoLogic’s individual giving program and provides support to the finance and administration team.
 Prior to joining EcoLogic he worked with ESC of New England, a pro-bono consulting service that works with nonprofit organizations.
 He has also worked as an intern with the Institute for Policy Studies and the Instituto de Desarrollo Económico y Social (Institute for Economic and Social Development) in Argentina.
 He is a graduate of Middlebury College, where he earned his BA in International Politics and Economics.
 He has lived in Argentina, and is proficient in Spanish.

-As the finance officer, Laura provides support to the director of finance and administration by assisting with finances, budgeting, and reporting.
+As the senior finance officer, Laura manages EcoLogic’s regional and US-based finances, budgeting, and reporting.
 Prior to joining EcoLogic, Laura interned at the Boston Living Center, a community and resource organization for people living with HIV/AIDS, and also at the Massachusetts Commission on the Status of Women, an independent state agency dedicated to the advancement of women in the Commonwealth.
 For the Boston Living Center, she often created and translated documents in English and Spanish, and at both organizations she provided logistical and fundraising support, undertook special-events planning, and developed and wrote publicity materials.
 Laura earned a BA in Spanish at Wellesley College, has lived in Argentina, and is fluent in English and Spanish.